paulocoutinhox/py-recommendation/README.md

 - KNN Rating - Find similar products with similar ratings
 - KNN Tags - Find similar products with similar tags
 - Hybrid - Find products to user by mixing "Collaborative Filtering" and "Content-Based Filtering"
+- Similarity by Title, Category and Tags - Find products to user or similar produtos using more complex product data like title, category as tags (binary matrix)

 ## References